Participatory AI: A Scandinavian Approach to Human-Centered AI: Background

 \section{Background}

 To understand how participatory design principles can address contemporary AI challenges, we must examine two parallel technological trajectories that have shaped human-computer interaction over the past seven decades.
 The first concerns the fundamental tension between artificial intelligence and intelligence augmentation: two competing visions for how computing should relate to human cognition and agency.
-The second traces the emergence of participatory design from 1970s Scandinavia, where democratic design principles developed specifically to address mechanical automation's threat to human work and dignity.
+The second traces the emergence of participatory design in 1970s Scandinavia, where democratic design principles were developed specifically to address mechanical automation's threat to human work and dignity.
+Finally, we survey recent attempts to bring these two trajectories together under the banner of ``participatory AI.''